 We can use the program "Planet with a Satellite" to simulate a space flight to the moon.
 Here we let the earth be the greater of the two massive bodies (the "star") and the moon the smaller one (the "planet").
-We let the spacecraft remain initially near the earth in a circular orbit, whose radius is, say, one tenth the distance between the earth E and the moon M (Figure 5.16).
+We let the spacecraft remain initially near the earth in a circular orbit, whose radius is, say, one tenth the distance between the earth E and the moon M (Figure 8.14).
 In order that the spacecraft reach the orbit of the moon, we must increase its velocity.
 Using its on-board rocket engine, we direct its jet tangent to the circular orbit, opposite its orbital velocity.
 It then assumes a new elliptical orbit, whose perigee is at the initial point S. At this point the ellipse grazes the initial circular orbit.
 If we plan to obtain, say, a photograph of the back side of the moon with the help of our automatic spacecraft, the apogee A of the unperturbed ellipse should be somewhat greater than the radius of the moon's orbit.

-A simple calculation shows that the required velocity at perigee (at the initial point 1 of the elliptical trajectory) must be approximately 4.26 times greater than the orbital velocity of the moon (for the initial circular orbit whose radius equals 0.1 of the earth-moon distance).
+A simple calculation based on the laws of the energy and angular momentum conservation for the motion in the Newtonian gravitational field of the earth (see Section 10.5, p, 154 for details) shows that the required velocity at perigee (at the initial point 1 of the elliptical trajectory) must be approximately 4.26 times greater than the orbital velocity of the moon (for the initial circular orbit whose radius equals 0.1 of the earth-moon distance).
 The spacecraft must reach the apogee of its elliptical orbit at the proper moment, namely simultaneously with the arrival of the moon at the same position.
 This means that the radius to the starting point 1 must make a certain angle with the earth-moon line (about 100 degrees opposite to the direction of the orbital motion).

-Figure 5.16: A space flight over the back side of the moon.
+Figure 8.14: A space flight over the back side of the moon.

-The left side of Figure 5.16 shows the unperturbed elliptical orbit of the spacecraft in the geocentric frame of reference.
+The left side of Figure 8.14 shows the unperturbed elliptical orbit of the spacecraft in the geocentric frame of reference.
 The perigee is at the initial point S and the apogee A lies slightly beyond the moon's orbit.
 The actual trajectory is obtained by numerically integrating the equations of motion that include the gravitational forces of both the earth and the moon.
 The simultaneous positions of the spacecraft and the moon are marked by equal numbers.
 The geocentric velocity of the spacecraft near the apogee A of the elliptical orbit is smaller than the orbital velocity of the moon.
 The moon in its orbital motion overtakes the spacecraft and advances forward under it.
 The motion of the spacecraft over the back side of the moon is retrograde relative the moon's surface.